 Required paperwork to rent in Moscow

-Much paperwork is also required to rent accommodation in Moscow, from both the tenant and landlord.
+Much paperwork is also necessary to rent accommodation in Moscow, from both the tenant and landlord.

 Your landlord should prove ownership and the right to legally rent out the property.
 This can be in the form of a standard ownership document or shared ownership.
 Standard ownership documents may include a variety of documents depending on when and in what manner the property was acquired.
 Certificate of the State Registration of Ownership Rights states the address of the apartment and the owner’s name.
 If there’s more than one property owner, it will indicate the share of ownership but won’t list other owners.
 Such certificates accompany any ownership document if the property was acquired after 1998, but earlier transactions don’t require this.

-If the property was privatized, the ownership documents will come in two parts: the Agreement of Transfer and the Certificate of Ownership.
-Privatisation documents list all owners and their shares.
+If the property was privatized, the ownership documents come in two parts: the Agreement of Transfer and the Certificate of Ownership.
+Privatization documents list all owners and their shares.
 Another common ownership document is the sale-purchase agreement.